sthitapragyan001/Unfold_News_reactapp/README.md

+Add your newsapi.org apikey to the .env.local file

-# Getting Started with Create React App
+# Getting Started with Create React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).